aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclaims.md

 As illustrated in the previous diagram, Karpenter interacts with NodeClaims and related components when creating a node:

 1. Watches for pods and monitors NodePools and NodeClasses:
-    * Checks what the pod needs, such as requests for CPU, memory, architecture, and so on.
+    * Checks the pod scheduling constraints and resource requests.
-    * Checks the constraints imposed by existing NodePools and NodeClasses, such as allowing pods to only run in specific zones, on certain architectures, or on particular operating systems.
+    * Cross-references the requirements with the existing NodePools and NodeClasses, (e.g. zones, arch, os) Example log:
-   Example of log messages at this stage:
     ```
     {"level":"INFO","time":"2024-06-22T02:24:16.114Z","logger":"controller","message":
        "found provisionable pod(s)","commit":"490ef94","controller":"provisioner",